-Arts of Expression: KEAE 201 (3 credits/4 hrs lecture, 2 hrs lab; co-req/pre-req: ENG 150)
+Arts of Expression: KEAE 201

+4 hrs.
+(2 hrs. lecture, 2 hrs. lab); 3 crs.; co-req/pre-req: ENG 150

 The Keystone in Arts of Expression is designed to assist students in recognizing and comprehending the crucial role the arts play in shaping our experiences in, and understandings of, the world.
 Students will investigate academic and practical approaches to the various forms and meanings of artistic expression from a range of historical periods, media, and cultural milieus.
 Course work will enable students to discern the ways in which the arts function as a means to explore, affirm, or celebrate individual and group identity and provide insight into the history, diversity, and creativity of the world's cultures.
 The Arts of Expression requirement is designed to foster habits of creative and disciplined thinking in the arts disciplines.